Academic Misconduct.

 This is a process which gives the Chair of the Department Academic Misconduct Panel the option to decide if a student’s work is a clear case of academic misconduct.
 If they make this decision and it is a low level offence and does not require a panel meeting, the Chair can immediately impose a penalty.
 If this does end up happening you will be sent lots of information and will be able to decide on how you would like to proceed.

-The panel meeting will last around 20 minutes.
+The panel meeting will usually last around 20/30 minutes.
 Following this, they will send you a copy of the meeting minutes and ask you to confirm if you agree that the minutes are correct.
 Once you have sent your response back, you will be given an outcome via email in around seven days.

 Here are some of the questions that you may be asked in an academic misconduct panel: